About Lower Carpenter Falls

 He then went on to say that it’s “a degree or two short of the one in Venezuela.”

-Lower Carpenter Falls resides in the Carpenter Falls Unique Area.
+Lower Carpenter Falls resides in the Carpenter Falls Unique Area near Syracuse in Cayuga County, New York.
 It is administered by the New York State Department of Environmental Conservation.
 For information or inquiries about the area as well as current conditions, visit their website.

 This waterfall shares the same trailhead as that of Upper Carpenter Falls.
 So see that page for driving directions.